Latest Fitness Trends: Which One is Perfect For You? - Pro Post

 Whether you’re looking for a new exercise craze or the latest fitness trends, this pro post is for you!
 A personal trainer like Petr can help you learn the new fitness trends while promoting going to the gym and being healthy.

 He did not disappoint!
-Here are the top 5 fitness trends for 2016, followed by reasons why they are important.
+Here are top 5 of the latest fitness trends, followed by reasons why they are important.
 If you want to learn about the best ways to get fit before the festive season, this pro post is a must read.

 1. High-Intensity Interval Training (HIIT)

 High-Intensity Interval Training is a training trend that focuses on short bursts of intense exercises.
 It works different muscles in the body and relies exclusively on using your body weight.
 It’s actually one of the most popular and most effective fitness trends out there nowadays because you can adjust it to beginners or advanced gym-goers.
 Plus, it can help you achieve more than one goal: losing weight, toning up, increasing your muscle mass and more.
 Another benefit is that you can do it anywhere and it takes less time to achieve the same results.
 That is because 30 minutes of HIIT (if done right) can burn the same calories as one hour of running.